BOLTZZ/R/R Fundamentals/Data Wrangling.md

 Reshaping Data:
 * In tidy data, each row represents an observation and each column represents a different variable.
 * In wide data, each row includes several observations and one of the variables is stored in the header:
 * Once you import data you need to reshape it for data analyzation.
 To reshape we use the tidyr package (in tidyverse) functions.
 One function is gather(), it turns wide data into tidy data.
 Note: the column names produced by gather are characters, this can be combated with the conver argument and setting it to TRUE.
-Another function is spread() and it converts tidy data to wide data:
+Another function is spread() and it converts tidy data to wide data. spread takes 3 arguments: (1) the data frame, (2) the key to spread across columns, and (3) the value to put in individual cells of the table.:
 ```r
 # original wide data
 library(tidyverse)